isomerpages/isomerpages-govtech/media/technews/_posts/2023-04-28-why-passphases-are-much-more-secure-than-passwords.md

 ---

-![Lock it up. cybersecurity. phassphase](/images/technews/passwords-passphase.jpg) *Maybe its time for us to rethink our password habits!*  Photo Credit:Unsplash.com
+![Lock it up. cybersecurity. phassphase](/images/technews/passwords-passphase.jpg) *Maybe its time for us to rethink our password habits!* Photo Credit: Unsplash.com

 Did you know that the first Thursday of May is "National Password Day"?
 Well, we didn't until we started writing this article!
 Passwords, alongside [death and taxes](https://en.wikipedia.org/wiki/Death_and_taxes_(idiom)#:~:text=%22Death%20and%20taxes%22%20is%20a,certain%2C%20except%20death%20and%20taxes.), are one of those things that everyone of us must contend with.